Winds of Change: Drawing on Water Law Doctrines to Establish Wind Law

 Forthcoming N.Y.U.
 Envtl.
 L.J.
 (2014)

-Wind presents a promising, clean, resource for energy production, which is likely to become even more significant in years to come although harvesting the wind also presents some compelling challenges with respect to property allocation and use of natural resources.
+Wind presents a promising, clean resource for energy production, which is likely to become even more significant in years to come given the challenges of climate change and the ever-increasing need for new sources of energy.
+However, while wind energy has many ecological and economic advantages, harvesting the wind also presents some striking challenges with respect to property allocation and the use of natural resources.
 Specifically, the extraction of wind by one wind farm can reduce the wind available for others in the downwind direction.
-Yet despite the apparent importance of the wind resources, there is surprisingly very little judicial or legislative guidance on the governance of wind.
-This paper therefore outlines potential structures for wind regimes, such that the existing wind resources will be optimally utilized.
-This is done by drawing on more mature regimes governing a similarly fluid and fugitive asset – water – which produces helpful lessons in the crafting of wind law.
+Despite the importance of wind resources, there is little judicial or legislative guidance on the governance of wind.
+This Note outlines potential structures for wind regimes, such that the existing wind resources will be optimally utilized.
+This is done by drawing on more mature regimes governing a similarly fluid and fugitive asset – water – which provides helpful guidance for crafting wind law.

-This paper argues that overall, an administrative permitting system which resembles the regulated riparian regime may be best suited for governing our wind resources.
-In addition to the permitting system, wind-markets may be established to allow trading of ‘wind-rights’ between users such that the most efficient siting will take place through the market system.
+This Note argues that, overall, an administrative permitting system that resembles the regulated riparian regime may be the best-suited system for governing our wind resources.
+In addition to the permitting system, wind-markets may be established to allow trading of ‘wind rights’ between users so that the most efficient siting will take place through the market system.
 This may be especially useful in areas where the use of wind is more competitive.
-One interesting example of such a competitive setting may be the urban locality due to the recent expansion of small-wind projects.
+Urban localities, which are becoming increasingly relevant because of the recent expansion of small-wind projects, provide an interesting example of such a competitive setting.

 Keywords: renewable energy, wind, water law, environmental law, property lawAccepted Paper Series